Hawaii High School Athletic Association executive director Chris Chun was ready to claw for money if he had to.

 With the Texaco banner in the background, Lahainaluna’s Nanea Estrella won

-last March, just before sports began getting
+her fourth state championship last March, just before sports began getting

 canceled due to COVID-19 safety concerns.
 Image credit: Maui News.